boninom-marce/gbif_demo_workflow/README.md

 # Reproducible Workflow for Publishing Interoperable Biodiversity Datasets

 **Summary**
 This repository documents a reproducible workflow for transforming raw local data into curated, interoperable datasets published and linked to GBIF.
-In this demonstration, acoustic recordings are used as example files, but the workflow can be adapted to other types of environmental data (e.g., meteorological records, camera trap photos/videos).

 ---